Daemonlite/django-cache/README.md

 # django-cache
-an example of caching in django
+an example of caching and sorting in django